mohamedamine99/YOLOv8-custom-object-detection/README.md

 </p>

- This an example for Ant and Insect object detector trained for **only 45 epochs** with pre-trained yolov8n model:
+ This an example for Ant and Insect object detector trained for **only 45 epochs** with a pre-trained yolov8n model:

  <p align="center">
     <img src="https://github.com/mohamedamine99/YOLOv8-custom-object-detection/blob/main/Custom-object-detection-with-YOLOv8/Ant%20and%20insect%20training%20results%20%2045%20epochs/results.png" width=600>